This set of Analog Communications online test focuses on “Demodulation of VSB Modulated Wave”.

 d) Amplified Modulation

 Explanation: AM stands for amplitude modulation.
-Amplitude modulation is the change in amplitude of carrier wave in proportion to the waveform being transmitted.
+Amplitude modulation is the change in the amplitude of carrier wave in proportion to the instantaneous amplitude of the message signal.

 3. What is the equation for full-carrier AM?

-Explanation: Amplitude modulation is the change in amplitude of carrier wave in proportion to the waveform being transmitted.
-A carrier can be seen as a waveform that is modulated with input signal for the purpose of transmitting information.
-The equation for full-carrier AM is V(t) = (Ec +Em sinωm t) × (sin ωc t).
+Explanation: Amplitude modulation is the change in the amplitude of carrier wave in proportion to the instantaneous amplitude of the message signal.
+A carrier can be seen as a waveform with frequency higher than the message signal frequency, that is modulated with respect to input signal for the purpose of transmitting information.
+The equation for full-carrier AM is V(t) = (Ec + Em sinωm t) × (sin ωc t).

 4. What is the cause of Overmodulation?